Amin-MAG/My-Notes/Algorithm.md

 ## Consensus Algorithms

-In distributed systems, reaching consensus an ensuring that all nodes agree on a share state is tricky.
+In distributed systems, reaching consensus and ensuring that all nodes agree on a shared state is tricky.

 ## Raft